-The Review of the System of Internal Control, 2020 by Crowley's DFK drew attention to many positive features of NCCA's internal control environment.
-The review reported no high-risk findings that may result in a material financial loss or operational disruption to the NCCA.
-The report found that most of the controls tested were operating effectively and that reasonable assurance can be placed on the sufficiency and operation of internal controls to effectively mitigate and / or manage key inherent risks.
-It recommended a number of aspects of control for attention in 2021 including improved procedures for monitoring fixed assets, improved procedures for monitoring timeliness of travel and subsistence payments and improved procedures for procurement related documents and processes.
+The report found that most of the controls tested were operating effectively and that reasonable assurance can be placed on the sufficiency and operation of internal controls to effectively mitigate and/ or manage key inherent risks.
+It recommended a number of aspects of control for attention in 2021 following 3 medium and 3 low findings including improved procedures for monitoring fixed assets, improved procedures for monitoring timeliness of travel and subsistence payments and improved procedures for procurement related documents and processes.

-The recommendations of the review in this context are currently being addressed and the matters involved will be resolved during 2021, in some cases once public health guidelines permit.
+The recommendations of the review in this context are currently being addressed and the matters involved will be resolved during 2022, in some cases once public health guidelines permit.

-It was noted some actions agreed in 2019 such as a fixed asset inventory were paused due to Covid 19 and the resulting closure of offices and would resume as a matter of priority as public health guidelines permit.
+It was noted some actions agreed in 2020 such as a fixed asset inventory were paused due to Covid 19 and the resulting closure of offices and would resume as a matter of priority as public health guidelines permit.

-However, the review carried out by Crowley's DFK specifically set out to consider the compliance with established internal controls with specific emphasis on months where COVID-19 restrictions were in place.
+However, the review previously carried out by Crowleys DFK in 2020 specifically set out to consider the compliance with established internal controls with specific emphasis on months where COVID-19 restrictions were in place.
 In their conclusion they stated that,

 "a review on the effectiveness of internal financial controls during the year 2020 further considered the impact that the COVID-19 pandemic has had on the control environment of the NCCA.
-In the context of our review [scope as detailed in section two of their report], results of our tests indicate that in most cases, controls have continued to operate as intended during movement restrictions in place due to the pandemic."
+In the context of our review [scope as detailed in section two of their 2020 report], results of our tests indicate that in most cases, controls have continued to operate as intended during movement restrictions in place due to the pandemic."